Facebook cuts ties to data brokers in blow to targeted ads

 Advertisers would still be able to use third-party data services to measure how well their ads performed by examining purchasing data, Facebook said.

-Facebook’s website lists nine third-party data providers that it has worked with, including Acxiom, Experian, Oracle Data Cloud (ORCL.N), TransUnion (TRU.N) and WPP PLC (WPP.L).
+Facebook’s website lists nine third-party data providers that it has worked with, including Acxiom, Experian, Oracle Data Cloud, TransUnion and WPP PLC.

 Facebook on Wednesday also put all its privacy settings on one page and made it easier to stop third-party apps from using personal information.
 Privacy settings had previously been spread over at least 20 screens, Facebook said.